onattech/DevJournal/docs/tutorial-docusaurus/ci-with-github-actions.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-title: CI with Github Actions
+title: Deployment to Github Pages
 ---

-# Continuous integration with Github Actions
+# Deployment to Github Pages with Github Actions

 Below is a workflow YAML to deploy a Docusaurus site with pnpm to GitHub Pages via GitHub Actions.
 An action to deploy will be triggered on each push to the main branch.